-The following images indicate the location of the front cover and provide a visual representation of the installation procedure.
+The following images indicate the location of the front cover and provides a visual representation of the installation procedure.

 - 1. Place the computer in an upright position. - 2.
-Insert the right-side front-cover tabs into the corresponding slots on the chassis. - 3.
-Push the left-side of the front cover towards the chassis, snapping the slots into position.
+Connect the front-LED cable to the connector on the front cover. - 3.
+Align the front-cover tabs with the slots on the chassis. - 4.
+Rotate the front cover towards the chassis and snap it into place.